After hours help is only a phone call away. Phone your General Practice number outside normal business hours.

 If you’re enrolled with a Waitaha Primary Health General Practice, you can discuss whether referral to our Community Dietitians Service is right for you.

-Our dietitians work locally and offer individual consultations and group education sessions.
-They also provide professional education sessions for your General Practice team.
+WPH dietitians work locally and offer individual consultations and group education sessions.

 Talk with someone in your General Practice about whether this service might be right for you if:

-Waitaha Primary Health is with you and your whānau through all of life’s stages, including End of Life Palliative Care.
-This type of care is available for people in the last three months of life, when they have an active, progressive disease or condition that does not respond to treatment.
+Waitaha Primary Health is with you and your whānau through all of life’s stages, including End of Life.
+This type of care is available for people in the last 90 days of life, when they have an active, progressive disease or condition that does not respond to treatment.

 There is no charge for the service which is accessed through General Practice teams.